p14149650/project/readme.md

 - My skills section will also present a list and images to highlight my overall skill sets.

 - I have considered a placement journey section which will include an API of a map displaying my university location.
-Also, I have considered using social media icons such as Facebook, Twitter, and LinkedIn which allows the end user to access my curriculum vitae through the use of hovering over effects and styling.
+Also, I have considered using social media icons such as Facebook, Twitter, and LinkedIn which allows the end user to access my curriculum vitae through the use of hovering over effects and styling to provide more interaction for the user.

 ## WireFrame Designs:
 - Index page:![Sketch 1] (images/wireframe-sketch/index.jpg)